 In its simplest forms, one of the scariest things about a student-centered environment is that it is a noisy classroom…and that’s okay!
-There is such an expectation that students sit quietly and do work from “bell to bell”.
+We are taught when learning about classroom management philosophy that there is an expectation that students sit quietly and do work from “bell to bell”.
 Though I would agree that work from “bell to bell” (minus brain breaks) is still relevant, in a student-centered classroom where they are collaborating and exploring and getting EXCITED about what they are doing, it just isn’t realistic that this would be a quiet environment and there is much more noisy classroom management happening than first meets the eye.

 Why a Noisy Classroom is Okay